-ATLAS Open Data project aims to provide data and tools to high-school, masters and undergraduate students, to help educate them in physics analysis techniques used in experimental particle physics.
-Sharing data collected by the ATLAS experiment aims to generate excitement and enthusiasm for fundamental research, inspiring physicists of the future.
+ATLAS Open Data project aims to provide data and tools to high-school, masters and undergraduate students, to help educate them in physics-analysis techniques used in experimental particle physics.
+Sharing data collected by the ATLAS experiment for educational purposes aims to generate excitement and enthusiasm for fundamental research, inspiring physicists of the future.

-International Masterclasses introduce particle physics to high-school students and have been running very successfully for the last 20 years.
+The International Masterclasses introduce particle physics to high-school students and have been running very successfully for the last 20 years.
 ATLAS data were first used in 2011, and 8 TeV ATLAS Open Data in 2015.
 Inspired by the success of International Masterclasses, a new ATLAS Open Data initiative was launched in 2016.
 And once again, a release in 2020, with a 10x more data recorded at 13 TeV centre-of-mass energy.

-You can find usage instructions, examples, applications and suggestions in the several ATLAS Open Data online Books:
+You can find usage instructions, examples, applications and suggestions in the dedicated ATLAS Open Data website http://opendata.atlas.cern

-With the collaboration of the CERN Open Data team, we aim to publish, preserve and document real and simulated datasets, software and virtual machines, web and desktop applications, and up-to-date exercises and documentation.
+With the collaboration of the CERN Open Data team, we aim to publish, preserve and document real and simulated datasets, software and virtual machines, web and desktop applications, and up-to-date exercises and documentation, all for educational purposes.